AbdullahShafqat-OG/AbdullahShafqat-OG/README.md

 # Hey there! 👋
-I'm Abdullah a games developer, who is eager to learn and always on the lookout for new opportunities.
+I'm Abdullah a software developer, who is eager to learn and always on the lookout for new opportunities.
 I am currently pursuing my Master's in Software, Web, and Cloud from Finland, and I have completed my Bachelor's in Software Engineering from NUST, Pakistan.

 ### To connect with me